Vit-Vita/Cleantech-Advancements-NLP-and-RAG/README.md

 - Better Communication and Collaboration.
 Foster the ability to summarize and present complex results and promote interdisciplinary collaboration across the cleantech ecosystem.

+To realize the goals of this project, we use two comprehensive datasets:
+1) The Cleantech Media Dataset, which consists of recent media articles and publications

+2) The Cleantech Google Patent Dataset, which contains detailed information on cleantech-related patents.

+This dual dataset approach provides a unique opportunity to apply NLP techniques to not only understand the current discourse in the cleantech industry, but also to explore the landscape of technological innovation and intellectual property.
+The main objective is to utilize advanced NLP methods to gain a deeper understanding and facilitate knowledge extraction from this rich textual data.